Bio-inspired semiconducting fibers for field effect transistors

 Oral (abstract no. T5-SO1)

-OSIM patent request:
+OSIM patent requests:

 1. Procedeu de obtinere a unor retele fibroase tridimensionale formate din nanoparticule pe baza de aur si oxid de zinc utilizand bio-sabloane de tip membrana naturala extrasa din coji de ou